-In the case of committees and subcommittees, the appointed Chairperson must preside at each meeting unless they vacate the chair for all or part of a meeting.
-If the Chairperson is absent from a meeting or vacates the chair, the deputy Chairperson (if any) will act as Chairperson.
-If the deputy Chairperson is also absent, or has not been appointed, the committee members who are present must elect a member to act as Chairperson.
-This person may exercise the meeting responsibilities, duties and powers of the Chairperson.
+The appointed chairperson must preside at each meeting unless they vacate the chair for all or part of a meeting.
+If the chairperson is absent from a meeting or vacates the chair, the deputy chairperson (if any) will act as chairperson.
+If the deputy chairperson is also absent, or has not been appointed, the committee members who are present must elect a member to act as chairperson.
+This person may exercise the meeting responsibilities, duties and powers of the chairperson.